mapsforge/mapsforge/docs/POI.md

 All reading and writing operations are done via classes implementing the `PoiPersistenceManager` interface.
 POI categories can be defined on creation time only.
 Categories are implemented as trees and can be accessed via classes implementing the `PoiCategoryManager` interface.

-Externally you can use your favorite SQLite manager for browsing the database, e.g. [spatialite-gui](https://www.gaia-gis.it/fossil/spatialite_gui/index).
+Externally you can use your favorite SQLite manager for browsing the database.

 ## Quick Start